 - Unrefined grains, like whole wheat bread and pasta, popcorn, steel-cut oatmeal, quinoa, and brown rice

 - Frozen fruits and vegetables

 - Unprocessed meat; wild over pastured, pastured over grain-fed

 - Heart-healthy oils

-The “Clean Eating” approach help people to maximise their energy and optimise their overall health, making it more than just a diet.
-It’s a lifestyle, with built-in flexibility, meaning it can be adapted to fit most any kind of routine.
+The “Clean Eating” approach helps people to maximize their energy and optimize their overall health, making it more than just a diet.
+It’s a lifestyle, with built-in flexibility, meaning it can be adapted to fit almost any kind of routine.